Automatic Reasoning on Recursive Data-Structures with Sharing: Further Related Work and Discussion

 \floatstyle{plain} \restylefloat{figure}

 Next consider \cite{hobor13ramify} which addressed sharing (but not automation).
-Recall the {\tt mark} function, but now consider its application on a DAG, Fig.~\ref{fig:mark-dag}. \ignore{ Focus on the second recursive call of the function.

-Explicit heaps allow us to capture precisely the heap portion, portion {\tt 3}, being modified by the (second) recursive call with the input {\tt r}.
-Consequently, we can easily frame over the fact that the left part ({\tt 1} and {\tt 2}) has been fully marked. } The ``ramify'' rule in \cite{hobor13ramify} would isolate the shaded heap portion {\tt 1} and prove that the portion {\tt 1} has all been marked.
+Recall the {\tt mark} function, but now consider its application on a DAG, Fig.~\ref{fig:mark-dag}.
+The ``ramify'' rule in \cite{hobor13ramify} would isolate the shaded heap portion {\tt 1} and prove that the portion {\tt 1} has all been marked.
 With the help of the {\em magic wand}, this seems general.
 Its application, however, is counter-intuitive and hard to automate, because the portion {\tt 1} is \emph{artificial}: it does not correspond to the actual traversal of the code.